ATTPC/Spyral/docs/user_guide/phases/point_cloud.md

 ## Auxilary Detectors and Corrections

 The AT-TPC has at minimum one auxilary detector, the upstream ion chamber.
 The ion chamber (IC) is used to generate the AT-TPC trigger (in conjunction with the mesh) and identify beam species, and is recorded using the FRIBDAQ framework.
 Its data is analyzed very similarly to the GET data; baselines are removed and signals are extracted.
 Users can specify the maximum allowed ion chamber multiplicty to reject data with has an inconsistent trigger.
-Usually the AT-TPC also has a silicon detector downstream within the hole of the pad plane.
-This is useful for correcting the time of an event which triggered from the wrong IC signal by examining coincidences between the silicon and IC; only IC events which do not have a silicon coincidence are valid triggers.
 See the code in `spyral/traces/frib_traces.py` and `spyral/traces/frib_event.py` for details.

 Additionally, it has been found that in some cases the AT-TPC needs a correction for distortions to the electric field.
 The correction is calculated using [Garfield++](https://gitlab.cern.ch/garfield/garfieldpp) externally from Spyral.
 Spyral takes in a correction file containing initial electron positions and final drift positions and times.
 Spyral generates an interpolation mesh to calculate corrections for each point.
 The mesh is calculated and stored in a Numpy format file (`.npy`).
 It is not clear how impactful this correction is anymore; it was seemingly most important early on in the AT-TPC development.
 This correction is optional, and can be turned off and on using the configuration.